undisbeliever/terrific-audio-driver/audio-driver/64tass-api/README.md

 The 64tass API is identical to the ca65 API.
 Please see [ca65-api/tad-audio.inc](../ca65-api/tad-audio.inc) for the API documentation.

-Private functions and macros have been prefixed with `TadPrivate_`.
+Private functions, macros and variables have been prefixed with `TadPrivate_`.
-Do not call them outside of the TAD API.
+Do not use them outside of the TAD API.

 Compiling the API